OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-development-roadmap.md

 2.5.
 Resource management...20%
 Resource management has to be figured out during the test build.
 Every choice has an estimated effect already, but the optimal balance is yet to be found.
 2.6.
 Balance
+Effects of policies, technologies, events, choices, and everything else have to be glued together so that game is balanced and fun to play for everyone

 5. Visuals......0%
 5.1.
 Artist found.......0%